common-voice/common-voice/docs/DEVELOPMENT.md

 You can find configurable options, like the port Common Voice is running on, in `/server/src/config-helper.ts`.
 If you want to modify any of these values, you will need to create a configuration file.

-If you're using Docker, you should save this file as `.env-local-docker` in the root directory of the project, and it will be formatted like unix env values, with each key having a `CV_` prefix.
+If you're using Docker, you should save this file as `.env-local-docker` (see `.env-local-docker.example`) in the root directory of the project, and it will be formatted like unix env values, with each key having a `CV_` prefix.
 For example:

 ```
 CV_DB_ROOT_PASS="root"